 - Sweetener of choice – I use stevia, but any sweetener will work well

-- Ultima Replenisher Coconut Pina Colada flavored electrolytes – these give this recipe an amazing pina colada flavor, while enhancing the dessert with vital minerals
+- Ultima Replenisher Coconut Piña Colada flavored electrolytes – gives this recipe an amazing piña colada flavor, while enhancing the dessert with vital minerals

 - Water to bloom the gelatin – cold or room temperature